 e) Return to the Company is made within three months of the invoice date.

 f) All goods returned will be subject to the payment of the Company’s handling charge.

-Medec makes no representation, warranty or guarantee, express or implied regarding the products except its standard form of limited warranty (“Limited Warranty”).
-Medec may in its sole discretion modify its Limited Warranty at any time and from time to time.
-Beginning on the date of manufacture, as indicated by serial or lot/batch number, to its direct Customer and continuing for the published warranty period, Medec represents that the products are new and warrants that each Product failing to function properly under normal use, due to a defect in materials or workmanship or due to non- conformance to the agreed upon specifications, will be repaired or exchanged, at Medec’s option and expense.
+The Company makes no representation, warranty or guarantee, express or implied regarding the products except its standard limited warranty (“Limited Warranty”).
+Starting from the date of manufacturing, as indicated by the serial or lot/batch number, to its direct Customer and continuing for the published warranty period, the Company assures that the products are new and warrants that each Product failing to function properly under normal use, due to a defect in materials or workmanship or due to non-conformance to the agreed upon specifications, will be repaired or exchanged, at the Company’s option and expense.

-The published warranty periods are 12 months for capital equipment, 12 months for vaporizers, 4 months for reusable accessories like: hoses, breathing bags, bellows and masks of rubber or plastic materials.
+The published warranty periods are 12 months for capital equipment, 12 months for vaporizers and 4 months for reusable accessories like hoses, breathing bags, bellows and masks of rubber or plastic materials.

-The Customer will obtain a Goods Return Approval Number from the Medec Technical Support Desk prior to returning the nonconforming product freight prepaid, Door to door shipment.
-Medec will pay for transporting the repaired or exchanged product to Customer.
-Repaired, replaced or exchanged Product will be warranted for the remainder of the original warranty.
+The Customer will obtain a Goods Return Approval Number from the Company’s Technical Support Desk prior to returning the nonconforming product freight prepaid (door to door shipment).
+The Company will pay for transporting the repaired or exchanged product to Customer.
+The repaired, replaced or exchanged Product will be warranted for the remainder of the original warranty.
 The replacement of a part or component during the warranty period does not extend the duration of the warranty.
-This Limited Warranty extends to Medec’s direct Customer only and is not assignable or transferable.
+This Limited Warranty extends to the Company’s direct Customer only and is not assignable or transferable.

-Except as set forth in writing in the Limited Warranty, Medec makes no performance representations, warranties, or guarantees, either express or implied, oral or written, with respect to the Products, including without limitation any implied warranty:
+Except as set forth in writing in the Limited Warranty, the Company makes no performance representations, warranties, or guarantees, either express or implied, oral or written, with respect to the Products, including without limitation any implied warranty:

 a) of merchantability,